-These rougher edges can dig into your guitar string whenever you play guitar and eventually can cut through enough of the string where it snaps.
+These rougher edges can dig into your guitar string whenever you play guitar and eventually can cut through enough of the string where it snaps (Question: Can a Guitar String Snap and Hurt You?).
 If you notice that your electric guitar strings are snapping at specific points, you might need to inspect that area of your guitar for some problems.

 If sharp edges cause your string breaking woes, make sure to clean the affected area in question and then inspect how sharp it is.
-Often a raised ‘bump’ or ‘edge’ is the reason why the guitar string snaps, and you’ll need to file it down.
+Often a raised ‘bump’ or ‘edge’ is the reason why the guitar string snaps, and you’ll need to file it down (Relevant article: how to prevent guitar strings from rusting).
 It’s often done by removing the strings and using sandpaper or a small file to file the area down and make it smooth again.